-Three performances that took place inside the Listening Garden installation & group exhibition at the Show+Tell Projects.
+A set of three durational performances were created inside the Listening Garden installation at the Show+Tell Projects.

-Each performance lasted around 8 hours during regular gallery hours and investigated my role as a gardener, friend, curator, facilitator and collaborator of the Listening Garden project.
+Each performance lasted around 8 hours during regular gallery hours and investigated my role as a gardener, friend, curator, facilitator and collaborator at and for the Listening Garden.

 天 覆也, 地 載也 (from the Book of Rites 禮經, written before 300 BC).

 These 6 characters tell the story of how ancient people in East Asia have understood the beginning of our universe.
 It reads ‘the heaven covers and the earth carries’, referring to the reproduction process of nature when heaven gives rain and earth conceives new life.
 Based on this concept of a metaphysical communion between heaven and earth, with each forming the primary (in)tangible manifestations of yin (earth) and yang (heaven), humans have understood their own reproduction process as a microcosmic sequence of nature’s larger course when the man gave his semen and the woman conceived new life in her womb.
 The beginning of the universe was therefore not a starting point in time and space.
 It was more understood as an intercourse and a process that eliminated the notion of beginning and end.
 A process of communing (connectedness), a process of forming a deep intimacy with two oppositional energies thriving to become one and yearning to fully understand each other on a metaphysical level.
 For more than two thousand years East Asian gardens were places that strived to manifest this idea of the universe to highest forms as they served the visitors as excellent contemplative environments to meditate on life, and served the gardener as places to curate an environment that was a physical extension of the human’s outlook on the world and a microcosm that was not to be merely a reproduction of the universe in miniature but a poetic, lyrical and artistic interpretation of it with its own vital spirit.